sqli68/datasciencecoursera/Getting And Clearning Data/README.md

 ## Class Project for "Getting and Cleaning Data"

-The class project for [Getting and Cleaning Data](https://www.coursera.org/course/getdata) was to read in the ["Human Activity Recognition Using Smartphones" data set (from Samsung )](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), perform an analysis on the data set, and output a tidy data set.

-**Here are the steps that must be performed before running the R script:**
-The project data can be downloaded from [this URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip). and unziped to

-## Class Project for "Getting and Cleaning Data"

 The class project for [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project) was to prepare tidy data of [Human Actitivities from Samsung Galaxy S smartphone]  (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and output a tidy data set.

 **You should create one R script called run_analysis.R that does the following:**